-Often when parents think of adding a dog to their family, the trusty Golden Retriever is the first breed that comes to mind, but there are many other breeds that can make fabulous family pets.
+Often when parents think of adding a dog to their family, the trusty Golden Retriever is the first breed that comes to mind, but many other breeds can make fabulous family pets.
 Today our Concord vets share a few family-friendly dog breeds to keep in mind.

 Picking the Best Dog Breed for Your Family